RamamAgarwal/Assembly-qtspim/README.md

 # Assembly qtspim
-This repository comprise of all the programs written in assembly langauge
+This repository comprise of all the programs written in MIPS assembly langauge